chiro/bme280-rs/README.md

 # bme280-rs
-A library and an executable for using bme280 connected I2C on Linux.
+A library and an executable for using bme280 connected via I2C on Linux.

 ## Usage
 ```bash